nilshedstrom/ARMTemplatesDeepDive/README.md

 Explains how to use the copy feature to create multiple resources with similar configuration in the same resource group.
 This can be useful when you want to create multiple App Services in different locations in the same resource group.

 ### [7.DeploymentScript](https://github.com/nilshedstrom/ARMTemplatesDeepDive/tree/master/7.DeploymentScript)
 Explains how to use Deployment Scripts to run custom Powershell scripts when you deploy your ARM templates.
-This can be useful when you want to create resources that are not possible with normal ARM Tempaltes, such as:
+This can be useful when you want to create resources that are not possible with normal ARM Templates, such as:
 * Storage Tables
 * Azure Active Directory Applications
 * Chatbots